IBM/data-pre-processing-with-pywren/README.md

 ![ml-create](doc/source/images/watson-obj-store-create.png)

-Once you have your COS instance created, you will need to perform these additional steps:
+Once you have your Cloud Object Storage instance created, you will need to perform these additional steps:

 * Create HMAC credentials
 * Create a storage bucket

 ### 1a.
 Create HMAC credentials for the Cloud Object Storage instance

-Create a `Keyed-Hashing for Message Authentication` (HMAC) set of credentials for your Cloud Object Storage (COS) instance.
+Create a `Keyed-Hashing for Message Authentication` (HMAC) set of credentials for your Cloud Object Storage instance.

-* From your COS instance panel, click the `Service credentials` tab.
+* From your Cloud Object Storage instance panel, click the `Service credentials` tab.

 ![cos-creds](doc/source/images/watson-obj-store-creds.png)